Exhibitions:

 Installation View II: closer proximity

-This proximity-based choreography of perception stages a tension between recognition and abstraction, intimacy and distance, witness and spectacle.
-By making visible the compositional logic that translates human bodies into images and images into data, the work interrogates how mediated violences are consumed, archived and aestheticized.
-Twenty Twenty-Five seeks to provoke ethical seeing: to refigure spectatorship into a visceral, accountable encounter with contemporary conflict.
+By exposing the processes through which bodies become images and images become data, Twenty Twenty-Five interrogates the ways mediated violence is consumed, archived, and aestheticized.
+Twenty Twenty-Five seeks to question ethical seeing: to refigure spectatorship into a visceral, accountable encounter with contemporary conflict.
 It invites sustained, embodied attention and asks viewers to reconsider responsibility, spectatorship, and the politics of distant suffering.